-Is counting calories ‘old-school’?
+Is ‘old-school’ counting calories diet good as others?

 Dear Dr. Roach: I am a 68-year-old man, 5-feet-10-inches tall and weighing 223 pounds.
 Last January, my weight was up to 247, so I decided to diet and exercise in order to lose the excess.
 My goal is to get below 200.